RasaHQ/tutorial-knowledge-base/README.md

 Our knowledge base is represented by a graph database.
 In this repository [Grakn](https://grakn.ai/) is used as a graph database.
+However, you can also use any other graph database or even write your domain knowledge into a dictionary in the python code directly.

+In order to use this code example, you need to install [Grakn](https://grakn.ai/).
 Please check the [installation instruction](https://dev.grakn.ai/docs/running-grakn/install-and-run) of Grakn in order to install it.
 Once you installed Grakn, you need to start the Grakn server by executing
 ```bash
 grakn server start